easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >* Existential relevancy- the belief system should address the big questions of life described below and the teachings should be accurately reflected in the world in which we live.
 Christianity, for example, provides good answers for the large questions of life, but is sometimes questioned because of its claim of an all-good and powerful God who exists alongside a world filled with very real evil.
 Critics charge that such a thing violates the criteria of existential relevancy, although many good answers have been given to address the issue.

-I would suspect that only _really_ good evidence could settle the problem of conflicting religious claims and gods.
+I guess that only _really_ good arguments/evidences could settle the problem of conflicting religious claims and gods.
 The folks at GotQuestions.org have a different opinion, though.
 But is their framework any good?
-From the get-go, the first point, logical consistency, makes an illogical (or at best, from ignorance) argument: in Buddhism, not all desires are inherently evil or should be abandoned, rather the goal is see them for what they are, and then search fulfillment in oneself instead of the external world.
-Anyway, the emphasis on consistency is entirely irrelevant- disregarding the fact that many logically consistent systems yield bogus conclusions- lack of nonsense is something you'd expect at any rate.
+From the get-go, the first point, logical consistency, makes an ignorant argument: in Buddhism, not all desires are inherently evil or should be abandoned, rather the goal is see them for what they are, and then search fulfillment in oneself instead of the external world.
+Anyway, the emphasis on consistency is entirely irrelevant: disregarding the fact that logically consistent systems might yield bogus conclusions, lack of nonsense is something you'd expect at any rate.

-As for the second point, empirical adequacy, I will have to agree: talk is cheap, where is the evidence? (well, there's also no proof of Jesus' miracles, let alone his divinity, but the author doesn't seem to be bothered by it) I also fail to see why the last bullet had to be pointed.
-Who is to say the true religion is not amoral or has a God who doesn't care about us at all?
-Just because we would like something- or have a pre conceived notion to project- it does not mean reality must conform.
-In fact, it doesn't even mean it should- or else, I really would like to be able to breath in space, or take a vacation in Japan.
+As for the second point, empirical adequacy, I will have to agree: talk is cheap, where is the evidence? (well, there's also "absolutely no proof" of Jesus' miracles or divinity, but the author doesn't seem to be bothered by it).
+I also fail to see why the last bullet had to be pointed.
+Who is to say the true religion is not amoral or has a deity who doesn't care about us at all?
+But then again, maybe relevancy is something you'd expect right off the bat.

 Anyway, the article resumes its logical quest stumbling upon the Four Big Questions of Life, and how exactly to apply the little framework in the assessing of religion: